S4nt1ag0/Register-Of-Address/README.md

 # Register-Of-Address

-This is a Springboot project that explore the design pattern Singleton, Strategy and Facade, registering a user with only name and cep, and a api will be consumed for get the address and save in a database
+This is a Springboot project that explore the design pattern Singleton, Strategy and Facade, registering a user with only name and cep, and a api will be consumed for get the address and save in a database.
+This project also explores unit tests, integration tests, documentation and exception handling.

 - [Register Of Address](#Register-Of-Address)
   - [Requirements](#requirements)